-The appeal of a decision to reduce or terminate an initially approved course of treatment (see the definition of concurrent care decision under "Medical care claims" on page 218) shall be decided before the proposed reduction or termination takes place.
+The appeal of a decision to reduce or terminate an initially approved course of treatment (see the definition of concurrent care decision under "Claims and appeals" on page 275) shall be decided before the proposed reduction or termination takes place.
 The appeal of a denied request to extend a concurrent care decision shall be decided in the appeal time frame for a preservice, urgent care, or post-service claim described above, as appropriate to the request.